kosl/ihipp-examples/docs/week5.md

 One can observe from the traces that the kernel `reducerSum` is executed after the kernel `medianTrapezium` and that for the latter 91.1% Streaming Multiprocessor (SM) occupancy was achieved with 86000005646 Double Precision Floating Point Operations (Flop) in 172.91868 miliseconds.
 For the kernels the parameters can be shown graphically, e.g., the performance in Flops.
 You can calculate the latter your self from data in the summary, e.g., for the kernel `medianTrapezium`:

-86000005646/172.91868*1000/10^9 = 497.34 GFLOPS
+86000005646/172.91868*1000/10^9 = 497.34 GFlops

-You can then compare this performance to the theoretical FP64 (double) performance of 1371 GFLOPS for the Tesla K80 GPU (on which the CUDA program was executed) and draw conclusions about the efficacy of the code.
+You can then compare this performance to the theoretical FP64 (double) performance of 1371 GFlops for the Tesla K80 GPU (on which the CUDA program was executed) and draw conclusions about the efficacy of the code.

 As already pointed out the tools `nvprof` and `nvvp` are already deprecated in CUDA 11 and will be discontinued.
 They are replaced by Nvidia Nsight Systems.
 The equivalent of `nvprof` in command line is `nsys`.
 One can profile the CUDA Riemann sum code with two kernels in the following way: